paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

   (C) programs supporting caregivers in the role they play in providing disease prevention and health promotion services;

-(12) building public awareness of cognitive impairments such as Alzheimer’s disease and related disorders with neurological and organic brain dysfunction, depression, and mental disorders;
+(12) building public awareness of cognitive impairments, such as Alzheimer’s disease and related disorders with neurological and organic brain dysfunction, depression, mental disorders, and traumatic brain injury;

+(13) in coordination with the Secretary of Labor, the demonstration of new strategies for the recruitment, retention, or advancement of direct care workers, and the soliciting, development, and implementation of strategies—

+  (A) to reduce barriers to entry for a diverse and high-quality direct care workforce, including providing wages, benefits, and advancement opportunities needed to attract or retain direct care workers; and

+  (B) to provide education and workforce development programs for direct care workers that include supportive services and career planning;

+(14) the establishment and operation of a national resource center that shall—

+  (A) provide training and technical assistance to agencies in the aging network delivering services to older individuals experiencing the long-term and adverse consequences of trauma;

+  (B) share best practices with the aging network; and

+  (C) make subgrants to the agencies best positioned to advance and improve the delivery of person-centered, trauma-informed services for older individuals experiencing the long-term and adverse consequences of trauma;

+(15) bringing to scale and sustaining evidence-based falls prevention programs that will reduce the number of falls, fear of falling, and fall-related injuries in older individuals, including older individuals with disabilities;

+(16) bringing to scale and sustaining evidence-based chronic disease self-management programs that empower older individuals, including older individuals with disabilities, to better manage their chronic conditions;

-(13) continuing support for program integrity initiatives concerning the Medicare program under title XVIII of the Social Security Act ([42 U.S.C.
-1395](./chapter-007-social-security.md#section-1395) et seq.) that train senior volunteers to prevent and identify health care fraud and abuse; and
+(17) continuing support for program integrity initiatives concerning the Medicare program under title XVIII of the Social Security Act ([42 U.S.C.
+1395](./chapter-007-social-security.md#section-1395) et seq.) that train senior volunteers to prevent and identify health care fraud and abuse;

+(18) projects that address negative health effects associated with social isolation among older individuals; and

-(14) any other activities that the Assistant Secretary determines will achieve the objectives of this section.
+(19) any other activities that the Assistant Secretary determines will achieve the objectives of this section.

-**(b) Authorization of appropriations** There are authorized to be appropriated to carry out—
+**(b) Authorization of Appropriations** There are authorized to be appropriated to carry out—

-(1) aging network support activities under this section, $6,216,054 for fiscal year 2017, $6,346,048 for fiscal year 2018, and $6,476,043 for fiscal year 2019; and
+(1) aging network support activities under this section, $14,514,550 for fiscal year 2020, $15,385,423 for fiscal year 2021, $16,308,548 for fiscal year 2022, $17,287,061 for fiscal year 2023, and $18,324,285 for fiscal year 2024; and

-(2) elder rights support activities under this section, $10,856,828 for fiscal year 2017, $11,083,873 for fiscal year 2018, and $11,310,919 for fiscal year 2019.
+(2) elder rights support activities under this section, $15,613,440 for fiscal year 2020, $16,550,246 for fiscal year 2021, $17,543,261 for fiscal year 2022, $18,595,857 for fiscal year 2023, and $19,711,608 for fiscal year 2024.

 ### Statutory Notes

 #### References in Text
 The Rehabilitation Act of 1973, referred to in subsec. (a)(7), is Pub.
 L. 93–112, Sept.
 26, 1973, 87 Stat.
 355, as amended, which is classified generally to chapter 16 (§ 701 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 701 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section701&num=0&edition=prelim) and Tables.

-The Social Security Act, referred to in subsec. (a)(13), is act Aug.
+The Social Security Act, referred to in subsec. (a)(17), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Title XVIII of the Act is classified generally to subchapter XVIII (§ 1395 et seq.) of chapter 7 of this title.
 For complete classification of this Act to the Code, see [section 1305 of this title](./chapter-007-social-security.md#section-1305) and Tables.

 #### Prior Provisions
 A prior section 3032, Pub.
 L. 89–73, title IV, § 412, as added Pub.
 L. 97–115, § 11(a), Dec.
 29, 1981, 95 Stat.
 1601; amended Pub.
 L. 98–459, title IV, § 404, Oct.
 9, 1984, 98 Stat.
 1782; Pub.
 L. 100–175, title I, §§ 105(e)(2), 134(c)(4), 146(c), 156(b), Nov.
 29, 1987, 101 Stat.
 930, 941, 950, 954; Pub.
 L. 102–375, title I, § 102(b)(10)(I), title IV, § 405, title IX, § 904(a)(17), Sept.
 30, 1992, 106 Stat.
 1202, 1245, 1308; Pub.
 L. 103–171, § 3(a)(13), Dec.
 2, 1993, 107 Stat.
 1990, related to establishment and support of multidisciplinary centers of gerontology and gerontology centers of special emphasis, prior to the general amendment of this subchapter by Pub.
 L. 106–501.